rudi-c/rudi-c.github.io/about/index.md

 Books that I want to read
 -------------------------

+Political Order and Political Decay

-The Art of War
+The Art of War (if there's a nice cleaned up version somewhere)

+Flash Boys

+How Asia Works

+Thing Explainer: Complicated Stuff in Simple Words

 The Design of Everyday Things

+The Three-Body Problem

-Power of Mind
+Powers of Mind

 Chimpanzee Politics: Power and Sex among Apes